 You can hear it right away too.
 ‘Ludendorffbrucke’ begins with a brief moment of eerie menace before a powerful piano-down-a-staircase riff fills every space in the air.
 Few Cloudkicker moments come heavier.
 ‘What They Do Is Not Art’ is massive and metallic, the soundtrack to some alien invasion, ‘Ashtabula’ seems to accelerate for its entire runtime, and ‘Sandö’ is fully alive death metal.
 Then there’s the bass guitar, oh man the bass, it sounds like a feral animal, like a fireball, more in-your-face than Sharp has ever put it.

-There are moments of lush beauty and epic brilliance too, certainly enough to stop ‘Solitude’ from feeling relentless.
-‘Code Language’, a highlight, shimmers as much as it shreds, and ‘Crawl Spaces’ is a mostly acoustic coda.
+There are moments of lush beauty and epic brilliance too, certainly enough to stop ‘Solitude’ from feeling relentless or bleak.
+‘Code Language’, a highlight, shimmering as much as it shreds, and ‘Crawl Spaces’ is a mostly acoustic coda.
 But the overall tone here is deep, dark, and oppressive.
 Given world events during the construction of ‘Solitude’, perhaps it was impossible to keep such darkness out.